— The Fighting Irish (@FightingIrish) August 16, 2018

 Even if the New York Yankees miss out on the 2018 World Series, there will still be pinstripes partaking in a fall classic at Yankee Stadium.

 The uniform, which will bear the Yankees’ trademark pinstripes in several aspects, mostly ditches the gold made famous by Notre Dame.
-That gold is mostly relegated to a gold circle bearing the famous interlocked “ND” on the helmet and outlining jersey numbers.
+That color is mostly relegated to a circle bearing the famous interlocked “ND” on the helmet and outlining jersey numbers.

 Notre Dame football’s official Twitter account unveiled the uniform on Thursday, depicting a Fighting Irish player arriving at Yankee Stadium via the subway.